applied-systems-biology/jipipe-website/content/documentation/graph-editor.md

 * {{< icon name="fa-edit" size="medium" >}} **Testbench** is a tool to run the analysis only up to the selected algorithm.
 It allows you to try and compare multiple parameters without creating new nodes.
 See the [testbench documentation](/documentation/testbench) for more info.

 # Toolbar

+The toolbar contains functions to add new algorithms into the graph, navigate to existing algorithms or search the list of available algorithms, and functions to control the algorithm graph display.